4 Engraving Processes to Consider When Personalizing a Cremation Urn

 Engraving processes – 4 methods for personalizing a cremation urn

-- Laser engraving uses lasers to produce a desired effect.
+- Laser engraving - As the name implies, laser engraving uses lasers to produce a desired effect.
 This technique does not involve the use of tool bits or inks.
 The laser is like a pencil – the beam emitted from it allows the controller to trace patterns or words onto a surface.
 Laser engraving is extremely versatile, suitable for hardwoods, some metals, most coated metals, and fine precision small items such as jewelry.
 This method does not work well on ceramic surfaces.
+The end result is slightly recessed, providing a durable and long-lasting finish.

-- Fiber laser cutting systems generate a laser beam that is delivered through a fiber optic cable to the laser cutting head.
+- Fiber laser - Fiber laser cutting systems generate a laser beam that is delivered through a fiber optic cable to the laser cutting head.
 The glass fiber transfers the beam, with a beam quality tailored for cutting metal.
-This process is good for brass, stainless steel, copper, aluminum, and others.
+This process is good for brass, stainless steel, copper, aluminum and other bare metals.
 It is not suitable for coated metals.

-- Sandcarving works best for engraving marble, stone, ceramic, granite, or metal.
+- Sandcarving - Sandcarving works best for engraving marble, stone, ceramic, granite, or metal.
 A photomask, or stencil, is applied to the surface to be carved.
 Using compressed air, an abrasive sand-like material is propelled onto that surface, carving only in the open areas of the stencil.
-This method can produce a lightly frosted image or a more deeply etched design.
+This method can produce a lightly frosted image or a more deeply etched design depending on how long the surface is worked.

 What cremation urn materials can be engraved with which process?

 Some materials lend themselves more favorably to engraving than others.
 Keep this in mind and review the vendor information carefully for suitability of engraving.
 For example, urn coating makes a difference.
 Bronze finished in pewter would be suitable for metal engraving, but brass (or any metal) finished in matte paint is not suitable because the engraving process can chip the paint.
-Glass urns are not suitable for engraving.
+Glass urns in general are not suitable for engraving, but can be paired with a pedestal or a base and a metal plaque, which can be engraved.

 As noted in the engraving processes described above, there is a preferred process for each type of material.
 Vendors test different surfaces to determine the best engraving technology.
-As a consumer, don’t hesitate to draw on their expertise when evaluating your possibilities.
+As a consumer, don’t hesitate to draw on the expertise of the team at OneWorld Memorials when evaluating your possibilities and choosing an urn to house your loved one.
+We are here to help and want the results to be as beautiful as you imagine.

 What if you find the perfect cremation urn for your loved one, and then learn it cannot be engraved?